usds/SME-QA-Website/pages/phases/assessments/training.md

 phase: assessments
 sub-phase-order: 015
 title: Training SMEs to Conduct Assessments
-intro: Hold a mandatory two-hour training for all assessing SMEs for each type of assessment, leveraging the required proficiency levels.
+intro: Hold a mandatory SME training for each type of assessment, showing them how to review the responses against the required specialized experience (e.g. minimum  proficiency level set during job analysis)
 ---

 <p class="usa-intro">